OK, here is my funny – and sort of embarrassing story about Grünkohl:

 Grünkohl!
 Can you imagine how stupid I feel?
 I had eaten it all the time without knowing what it is.
 Well, to my excuse why I didn’t recognize this food I can tell you that in Germany I always bought kale in a processed frozen package or in a can, so I never saw the fresh harvested plant.
-Just to be sure that Kale and Grünkohl are the same thing, I looked up pictures of both in the internet and YES it really is the same food!
+Just to be sure that Kale and Grünkohl are the same things, I looked up pictures of both on the internet and YES it really is the same food!

 Grünkohl / Kale in Germany